Louisanity/QTSOC-WORKSHOP-2023/README.md

 ![image.png](https://github.com/Louisanity/QTSOC-WORKSHOP-2023/blob/main/QTSOC_QML_Flyer2-23.png)

-November 17th - QTSoc QML Workshop
+November 6th - QTSoc QML Workshop

 This workshop will cover the following topics associated with quantum machine learning (QML):

+(1) Introduction of Quantum Computing

-(1) Quantum Kernel Learning
+(2) Quantum Kernel Learning

-(2) Quantum Neuron Network
+(3) Quantum Neuron Network

-(3) Quantum Transfer Learning
+(4) Quantum Transfer Learning

 The promising application for QML can be applied to Financial analysis, Fraud Detection and Imaging Processing etc with a higher performance than classical ML.